One of the largest banks in the U.S., Wells Fargo has a presence in nearly every state. Its products and services include the following:

 Depending on where you live, the equity you’ve established in your home, and how much you want to borrow, you may be able to lock in competitive home equity terms and get the money you need.

-We’ve researched three alternatives to Wells Fargo home equity products.
+We’ve researched two alternatives to Wells Fargo home equity products.
 Keep reading to find out what they offer and how they measure up.

 Figure Home Equity Line